saegl5/Gitea-Red/README.md

 # Gitea-Red

+_(Update: I no longer utilize Gitea as my daily driver.
+However, if anyone encounters any problem with the theme, open an issue and I'll be happy to take a look.
+I'll also continue to accept pull requests.)_

 ~~Soft~~, Lite and dark red theme.
 Utilizes Gitea's default themes but with some colors and images from the Gitea-Red-Silver fork.

 **Theme featured in [Awesome Gitea](https://gitea.com/gitea/awesome-gitea/)!** :tada: